-- 1. Number and extent of rills: Rills are none to rare.
-Rock fragments armor the soil surface. - 2.
-Presence of water flow patterns: Water flow patterns none to rare in areas recently subject to intense summer rainfall and on steeper slopes. - 3.
+- 1. Number and extent of rills: Rills are none to rare. - 2.
+Presence of water flow patterns: Water flow patterns are none to rare and occur in areas subjected to summer convection storms.
+Flow patterns short and stable. - 3.
 Number and height of erosional pedestals or terracettes: Pedestals are rare with occurrence typically limited to areas within water flow patterns.

-- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground to 60%; surface rock fragments to 85%; shrub canopy to 15%; basal area for perennial herbaceous plants (15%). - 5.
+- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground 40-55% depending on amount of surface rock fragments. - 5.
 Number of gullies and erosion associated with gullies: None - 6.
 Extent of wind scoured, blowouts and/or depositional areas: None - 7.
-Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during catastrophic events. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 2 to 4 on most soil textures found on this site.
-(To be field tested.) - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically moderate thin to moderate thick platy.
-Soil surface colors are light and soils are typified by an ochric epipedon.
-Organic matter of the surface 2 to 3 inches is less than 1 percent. (lab characterization data) - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Sparse shrub canopy and associated litter break raindrop impact. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-Platy or massive sub-surface horizons, subsoil argillic or calcic horizons are not to be interpreted as compacted layers.
+Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length (< 20 ft) during intense summer convection storms or rapid snowmelt events.
+Persistent litter (large woody material) will remain in place except during large rainfall events. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 1 to 4 on most soil textures found on this site.
+(To be field tested.) - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically strong, very thick platy.
+Soil surface colors are pale browns and soils are typified by an ochric epipedon.
+Organic matter of the surface 2 to 3 inches is less than 1 percent. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Sparse shrub canopy and associated litter break raindrop impact.
+Perennial herbaceous plants slow runoff and increase infiltration. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
+Subsoil argillic or calcic horizons are not to be interpreted as compacted layers.